department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/2023-08-triage-group-generative-study/research-findings.md

 **11 of 12 participants mentioned appointment at one point during the session and 11 of 11 participants placed 'Appointment' into the "I know this' category during the card sort, but 0 of 12 participants chose 'Appointment' to help Veterans choose a triage group.**

-"_I get emails telling me I have an appointment.
+_"I get emails telling me I have an appointment.
 I get a letter in the mail.
 If I had those two things in hand, I'd know which doctor [the triage group] goes to."_

 LABELS: MHV: Secure Messaging, PRDT: Secure-messaging, PRDT: MHV integration to VA.gov, RESRCH: Card Sort RESRCH: Interviews